The Importance of Maintaining Your Oral Health

 Disease

-Good oral hygiene can reduce the risks of diseases, such as diabetes, and cardiovascular and pulmonary disease.
+Good oral hygiene can reduce the risks of diseases such as diabetes and cardiovascular and pulmonary disease.
 It can also increase the quality of life.
 Dental professionals recommend you visit your dentist’s office at least every six months.
-In 2009, there were over 830,000 emergency departments that reported seniors coming in for treatment for dental issues that were preventable.
+In 2009, over 830,000 emergency departments reported seniors coming in for treatment for preventable dental issues.
 Seniors have specific dental needs.
 Many seniors take medications for various reasons.
 Many of these medications have side effects like dry mouth.
-This can contribute to cavities, periodontal disease, and fungal infections.
-Having good oral health means being free of pain, and the ability to adequately eat and speak.
+This situation can contribute to cavities, periodontal disease, and fungal infections.
+Having good oral health means being free of pain and having the ability to eat and speak adequately.
 Of people over the age of 60, 75% do not have all of their natural teeth.
 Nearly 23% of adults 65-74 have severe gum disease.

 Appearance